 You get the Spiritual Focus feature at level 3, but it’s mostly just some fun flavor until it powers up at level 6.
 That’s when it just gets crazy!

 You can use the following objects as spellcasting focus for your Bard spells: a candle, crystal ball, skull, spirit board, or tarokka deck.

 At level 6, when you cast a Bard spell that deals damage or restores hit points through the Spiritual Focus, roll a d6, and you gain a bonus to one damage or healing roll of the spell equal to the number rolled.

 At 3rd level, you can now use specific tools as a spellcasting focus for your bard spells.
 These are things that you would expect from a Medium like crystal balls, a spirit/Ouija board, a Tarokka deck, a skull, candles, or other such divining tools.

 It’s fun flavor and makes much more sense thematically than strumming your lute or playing bagpipes to summon the spirits.
 (Though that could be entertaining as well!)

-Level 6 is when the real fun of this feature kicks in though!
+However, level 6 is when the real “meat” of this feature kicks in though!

 At level 6, casting a bard spell through your focus that deals damage OR restores hit points allows you to add 1d6 bonus damage/healing to the roll.

-(Shatter is a good AoE option for you.
-Vicious Mockery is now truly vicious because of this feature.
-Healing spells like Cure Wounds and Healing Word are always solid and an extra d6 healing is never a bad thing!)
+This small change buffs Vicious Mockery and makes it truly vicious because of this feature.
+Meanwhile, healing spells like Cure Wounds and Healing Word are always solid, and an extra d6 healing is never a bad thing!

 Tales from Beyond (Level 3)